maggieMCKO/cactus-snakemake/README.md

 1. The location of the Cactus executable (e.g. the path to the Cactus Singularity image)
 2. A phylogenetic tree of all species to align, with or without branch lengths
-3. The genome FASTA files for each species
+3. The (soft-masked) genome FASTA files for each species

 ## Preparing the Cactus input file